 What is the difference between each advanced study program?

 The IB organization works with schools, governments and international organizations to create academic programs to challenge students while promoting intercultural respect and understanding.
-Three programs aimed at varying age groups (three-12, 11-16, 16-19) feature subjects like math, science, physical education and the arts, but also personal and social skills, humanities and technology.
+Three programs aimed at varying age groups (3-11, 11-16, 16-19) feature subjects like math, science, physical education and the arts, but also personal and social skills, humanities and technology.
 Students must also study a second language and complete a personal project.

 The AP program allows high school students to take university courses for an extra challenge and to give them a head start in their post-secondary education.
 There are now over 30 rigorous AP courses and exams spanning many subjects available to high school students in Canada.